sophie-thomson/garden-escape/README.md

 - Two options are displayed for the player to choose from.
 Each option will determine a different narrative direction for the next part of the story.
 - The display_spider_story() function extracts the two options (SPIDER_OPTION_A and SPIDER_OPTION_B) from story_text.py
-- Displayed to the player in two different colours so they stand out from the usual story text.
+- The options are displayed to the player in two different colours so they stand out from the usual story text.

 ***Story Choice: input()***

-- Below the two options the get_story_choice() function prompts the user to make a selection from the two options (a or b) and enter their choice of a or b.
+- Below the two options the get_story_choice() function prompts the user to make a selection from the two options and enter a or b.
 - The entered choice is passed through validation function validate_story_choice() to check that they have entered either 'a' or 'b'.
 If it doesn't pass validation then an error message is displayed to the player with a prompt to try again.
 - The error message is displayed in red text to highlight that there is problem that needs attention.